flexcompute/tidy3d/README.md

 pip install tidy3d
 ```

-Note that while our old version is still currently pip installable as `tidy3d`, both versions are imoprted in python as `tidy3d`, eg. `import tidy3d as td`.

 ### (Alternativelty) installing from source

 For development purposes, you can download and install the package from source as: